beeminder/blog/README.md

 The actual content of the post goes here.
 ```

-In addition, all Beeminder extended features documented [here][2] are supported.
+In addition, all Markdown extended features documented [here][2] are supported.

 ## Development